 The method for querying margin rate is ReqQryInstrumentMarginRate.

-It is only used for common contract.
-For combination contract, users can query the rates of two legs of the combination contract, and then calculate the rate according to exchanges’ rules.
+It is only used for common contracts.
+For a combinational contract, users can query the rates of the two legs of the combinational contract, and then calculate the rate according to the exchange’s rules.

 Place a Parked Order

-The parked order is the only one order type that can be submitted to exchanges in non-trading periods (before call auction or in the rest time between trading sessions).
-Parked orders will be triggered at the beginning of next trading session.
-Users can place both parked order and parked cancellation order.
+The parked order is the only order type that can be submitted to exchanges in non-trading periods (before call auction or during the break time between trading sessions).
+Parked orders will be triggered at the beginning of the next trading session.
+Users can place both parked orders and parked cancellation orders.

 When a parked order is triggered (Parked Order Insert), a new order is submitted to the exchange.